View From The Saddle: The Marmotte GranFondo Valais

 * * * * *

 Want to perform at your best during the GranFondo?
-Join the Alpine Cols coaching camp August 4th to 9th, recce the route, improve your skills and learn race tactics from our expert coaches.
+Join an Alpine Cols coaching camp to improve your skills and learn race tactics from our expert coaches.

 If you would like a professional coach to help you prepare for this (or any other road cycling event), contact us.
 We will tell you immediately if we can help or not.